sqlballs/mSQLg2c/modules/02-AuditingYour DataEstateArchitecture.md

 And of course there are many other Frameworks, some general-purpose, others specific to a particular use or industry.
 You can <a href="https://en.wikipedia.org/wiki/Enterprise_architecture_framework">see a list of more Frameworks here</a>.

 Some of these Frameworks focus on a top-down, central IT team approach, providing a consolidated view of the entire estate - including the data platforms.
 Other that are more data-centric, such as the Data Mesh, push the responsibilities for each data area out to the affected part of the organization.
-In any case, these frameworks are ideals - and a complete and comprehensive view of any single aspect (compute, security, file storage, and so on) is fairly rare.
+In any case, these frameworks are <i>ideals</i> - and a complete and comprehensive view of any single aspect (compute, security, file storage, and so on) is fairly rare.
 It is a huge effort to locate and catalog each and every facet of the IT infrastructure.

 Whichever framework your organization uses - even if there is no defined framework - you should have a general map of your Data Estate.
 A Data Estate (for the purposes of this workshop) is the processes, platforms, and people involved in creating, storing, processing and disposing of organizational data.
 This includes not only the data your organization maintains, but the data your organization leverages.